onzfonz/comp227/src/content/1/en/part1d.md

 ReactDOM.createRoot(document.getElementById('root')).render(<App />)
 ```

-You can use the code below as a starting point for the *App.jsx* file:
+You can use the code below as a starting point for *App.jsx*:

 ```js
 import { useState } from 'react'